Marvin Lee Anderson, Ph.D.

 Ph.D.
 Theology, University of St. Michael’s College, Toronto

-I am delighted to be teaching the online course on Mysticism and Monasticism in Context: Love, Longing, and Belonging for AST this summer.
-Given the ever-rising threat of Covid-19, we turn to the pool of wisdom of “that great cloud of witnesses” among the medieval women mystics who not only endured pandemics, but systemic silence and suppression.
-Their courageous voices have stood the test of time to anchor us amidst the chaos of our turbulent world with their inspired teachings of divine love, freedom and joy.
+I have been a Fellow at the Centre for Renaissance and Reformation Studies (CRRS) at Victoria College, University of Toronto, since 2010.
+I was delighted to teach a new online summer course (2021), Mysticism and Monasticism in Context: Love, Longing, and Belonging, at AST in the midst of Covid-19.
+We studied the late medieval women Christian mystics who not only endured pandemics during their lifetime, but charges of heresy and systemic suppression by the church.
+Their courageous voices have stood the test of time and anchor us amidst the chaos of our world with their poignant testimonies of divine love, freedom and joy.

 Courses taught on the history of Christianity

 Society, Culture, and Religion in the Renaissance and Reformation; Late Medieval Mysticism and the Roots of Dissent; Spiritual Forerunners of the Reformation; Early Church History; Luther; Witches, Mystics and Free Spirits